 JSK: What brought you to Paris?
 What keeps you here?

 Lisa: Like so many I was a student then returned and stayed for love… my not-yet-husband John had set up here, he was starting a business on a wing and a prayer or more literally a bicycle and friend’s computer, an idea he named FUSAC (France-USA Contacts originally).
 I stay because Paris is where we have our livelihood.
-FUSAC is celebrating 500 issues and 25 years!
+FUSAC is celebrates 500 issues and 25 years this year!
 There are now 3 delivery vans and half a dozen computers.
 I’ve been in Paris all of my adult life.
 Not quite French, but no longer really American either.